 We present here an application of the above theory to symmetric and shuffle operads of a restricted growth.
-We say that a sequence $\{ a_n \}_{n\ge 0}$ of nonnegative real numbers has a \emph{subfactorial} growth if for each positive constants $A,B>0$ there exists a constant $C>0$ such that $a_n < C (\frac{n}{A})^{\frac{n}{B}}$ for all $n$ sufficiently large.
+We say that a sequence $\{ a_n \}_{n\ge 0}$ of nonnegative real numbers has \emph{subfactorial} growth if for all positive constants $A,B>0$ there exists a constant $C>0$ such that $a_n < C (\frac{n}{A})^{\frac{n}{B}}$ for all sufficiently large $n$.
 In other words, this means that the growth $[ a_n ]$ of this sequence is less than the growth $[n!]$.
 In particular, if the sequence is bounded by an exponent $C^n$ then its growth is subfactorial.

 \begin{corollary} Let $\p$ be a symmetric or shuffle operad with a shuffle regular finite Gr\"obner basis.
-Suppose that the growth of the sequence of the dimensions $\dim \p(n)$ is subfactorial.
-Then the exponential generating series $E_{\p}$ should satisfy a linear differential equation with constant coefficient.
-Equivalently, the usual generating series $G_{\p}=\sum_{n\geq 1} \dim\p(n) z^n$ should be rational.
-In particular, the sequence of dimensions $\dim\p(n)$ should have an exponential or polynomial growth with integer exponent. \end{corollary}
+Suppose that the growth of the sequence of dimensions $\dim \p(n)$ is subfactorial.
+Then the exponential generating series $E_{\p}$ satisfies a linear differential equation with constant coefficients.
+Equivalently, the usual generating series $G_{\p}=\sum_{n\geq 1} \dim\p(n) z^n$ is rational.
+In particular, the sequence $\dim\p(n)$ has exponential growth or polynomial growth with integer exponent. \end{corollary}

-The proof is similar to the one of Corollary~\ref{cor::nonsym_constant_growth}.
-The key point is to reduce the system of equations~(\ref{eq::sym_system_eq}) for generating series to a system of linear recursive equations on coefficients.
+The proof is similar to the proof of Corollary~\ref{cor::nonsym_constant_growth}.
+The key point is to reduce the system of equations~(\ref{eq::sym_system_eq}) for the generating series to a system of linear recursive equations on coefficients.

-First, let us discuss some general conclusions of the subfactorial growth.
 The series $y_b = \sum_{n\geq 0} y_{b,n} \frac{z^n}{n!}$ is an exponential generating series of the set of monomials in $\widetilde{\M_{b}}$, hence the right hand side of any equation from the system~(\ref{eq::sym_system_eq}) has nonnegative coefficients.
-Therefore, for each stump $b$ the coefficient $y_{b,n}$ of the exponential series $y_b$ should be a nonnegative integer bounded by the dimension $\P(n)$.
+Therefore, for each stump $b$ the coefficient $y_{b,n}$ of the exponential series $y_b$ is a nonnegative integer bounded by the dimension $\P(n)$.
 Each equation is numbered by an appropriate stump.
-However, the proof presented below uses rather the type of the system than the combinatorics of stumps and the statement of Corollary~\ref{cor::sym_constant_growth} is still true in a much more general case arising in some areas of combinatorics.
+However, the proof presented below uses the type of the system rather than the combinatorics of stumps.
+The statement of Corollary~\ref{cor::sym_constant_growth} is still true in much more general cases arising in some areas of combinatorics.

 There is a standard combinatorial data attached to the system~(\ref{eq::sym_system_eq}).
 (See, e.g.,~\cite[p.~33]{anal_comb}).
 We say that a stump $b$ \emph{depends} on a stump $b'$ if the right hand side of the corresponding recursive equation for generating series $y_{b}$ contains a nonzero summand of the form $C( y_{s_1}, \ldots, y_{s_{m}})$, where some ${s_k}$ is equal to ${b'}$.
 In other words, the right hand side of the equation~(\ref{eq::sym_system_eq}) corresponding to $y_{b}$ depends on $y_{b'}$ in a nontrivial way.
 We say that the dependence is {\em nonlinear} if the right hand side of the recursive equation for $y_{b}$ contains a multiple $ C( y_{s_1}, \ldots,y_{s_k}, \ldots, y_{s_{m}})$, where $y_{s_k} = y_{b}$ and at least one of the series $y_{s_j}$ for $j\ne k$ is infinite.